Intensive Academic English Program

 The ALP has one of the oldest intensive English programs in the U.S.

-Because of COVID-19 all ALP Summer Intensive English language courses will be offered remotely (online) with special pricing.
+All ALP Summer Intensive English language courses will be offered remotely (online) with special pricing.
 Participants will be able to join from any location in the world.

 2020 Remote Summer Sessions